kakuka/icemark/README.md

 ## 📋 Product Overview

-**Icemark** is an AI Agent specifically designed for Product Managers, providing both specialized capabilities like market research, PRD writing, and prototype design, as well as general advanced assistance capabilities to help product managers handle various daily work challenges.
+**Icemark** is an AI Agent for Product Managers, providing not only specialized capabilities like market research, PRD writing, and prototype design, but also general assistance capabilities to help product managers handle various daily work challenges.

 ## ⭐ Main Features